Medicinal Chemistry MChem, BSc

 - Developing novel inhibitors for bacteria toxins via DNA nanotechnology

 - Biosensors for point-of-care detection of bowel diseases

 - Optimisation of small molecule inhibitors for uncontrolled bleeding

 - Developing an online drug discovery project for use in the undergraduate laboratory course

 During your course, you’ll be given the opportunity to advance your skill set and experience further.
 You can apply to either undertake a one-year work placement or study abroad for a year, choosing from a selection of universities we’re in partnership with worldwide.
 You’ll then transfer to either the Medicinal Chemistry with a Year in Industry MChem, BSc or Medicinal Chemistry with Study Abroad MChem, BSc which replaces year 3.
 Alternatively, you may take an industrial year as an additional year of study, extending your course to five years.

 Learning and teaching

-As a chemistry student at Leeds we ensure that you benefit from a wide range of teaching methods, including lectures, workshops, small group tutorials and practical lab work.
+As a medicinal chemistry student at Leeds, we ensure that you benefit from a wide range of teaching methods, including lectures, workshops, group tutorials and practical lab work.